learn-co-students/setup-with-environmentalizer-001/README.md

 ####File Directory
 The changes here are simple, the environmentalizer adds a "Development" folder to the root of your home directory.
 This gives you a place to organize your code.
+Here are a few tips for setting up your directories:
+..+Except for directories in ~, always use lowercase directory names.
+..+Prefer - to _ or to separate words in directory names.
+..+Keep all code in one place.
+..+Have a place for resources and other things that are related to code, but aren't code.
+..+Be able to get in/out of different code projects easily.

 ####Bash Profile
 Your bash_profile is a script that runs every time you open or login to your shell.
 It can configure environment variables, like your `PS1`, which stores your prompt, or `EDITOR`, which is the command other programs will use when they need to launch your default editor.